 Since 1973, Longrow has been distilling Islay-style single malt at Springbreak.
 These bottles are also rare in the market, hence its high price tag, but are worth the price for the experience of peated Scotch.
 The bottle is double-distilled and aged in bourbon and sherry barrels before finishing on production.

-The Balvenie is one of the great distilleries available, because every phase of whisky production is carried out there.
+The Balvenie is one of the great distilleries available and one of the more popular whisky brands because every phase of whisky production is carried out there.
 If you are looking for something produced by them, this approximately RM360 bottle will satisfy your palates easily.
 Their core lineup is diverse enough to cater to most consumers, with bottles showcasing sherry, bourbon, port, and rum, and peat week releases that crank the smoke.

 - The Glenlivet Nàdurra Peated Whisky Cask Finish

 The Glenlivet is a famous name among Scotch Whisky.
-Winner of Double Gold at the 2010 San Francisco World Spirits Competition the Nàdurra line is named for the fact that it’s released non chill-filtered and at cask strength, or “natural.”
+Winner of Double Gold at the 2010 San Francisco World Spirits Competition has sealed its place as one of the best Scotch Whisky Brands.
+The Nàdurra line is named for the fact that it’s released non-chill-filtered and at cask strength, or “natural.”